MariaLundgren/CO-OP-Game-Review/TESTING.md

 -	I want to be able to search amongst the posts if I am looking for something specific.
     - On the homepage the user can search among the titles for a specific game title.

+#### Manual testing of Home

+- Searching for a existing game title and i get that game title displaying underneath the searchfield.
+Also tested to search in all lower and uppercase to see that this also works, and this also displays the game title.
+-  Searching for a title that don't exist in the DB and this shows the text "couldn't finde game title", as expected.
+- Clicking on the restet button after a search and this shows all tha added game titles again, as expected.
+- Clicking on the card of a geme title brings me to the selected game title page of that specific title.

 #### Selected Game Title

 ### Log In